How much does laser therapy cost?

 Cutting back work hours has an obvious monetary cost.
 What about being unable to carry a new grandchild?
 That's a hidden activity cost.
 What about missing out on a ski trip or a hike?
 Or spending time doing ice packs?
 All these costs will be saved once proper treatment has been successful.

 Even a "minor" condition - say a mild case of neuropathy that affects balance - can have huge costs.
-What if the patient loses their balance and fall, only to dislocate the shoulder or fracture the hip?
+What if the patient loses their balance and falls, only to dislocate the shoulder or fracture the hip?
 Help your patients prevent future costs by getting them to invest in their health now!
 In the end this will save money.

 Laser therapy saves money